 - view as list

-The September/October 1998 edition of the Kaiser Family Foundation/Harvard Health News Index includes questions about major health stories covered in the news, including questions about the Uninsured, Late Term Abortions and Emergency Contraception.
-The survey is based on a national sample of 1,202 Americans conducted October 10-18, 1998 which measures…
+The May/June 1999 edition of the Kaiser Family Foundation/Harvard Health News Index includes questions about major health stories covered in the news, including questions about Gun Control and Youth Violence.
+The survey is based on a national random sample of 1,000 Americans conducted June 11-16, 1999 which measures public knowledge…

 Webinar for Journalists: How the Affordable Care Act Affects Baby Boomers and Medicare Beneficiaries